rm3l/datanucleus-gradle-plugin/README.md

 }
 ```

-Configuring the DSL provides you with all the SchemaTool tasks, and
+Configuring the DSL provides you with the following set of SchemaTool tasks:
+- `createDatabase` : to create the specified database (catalog/schema) if the datastore supports that operation
+- `deleteDatabase` : to delete the specified database (catalog.schema) if the datastore supports that operation
+- `createDatabaseTables` : to create all database tables required for the classes defined by the input data
+- `deleteDatabaseTables` : to delete all database tables required for the classes defined by the input data
+- `validateDatabaseTables` : to validate all database tables required for the classes defined by the input data
+- `deleteThenCreateDatabaseTables` : delete all database tables required for the classes defined by the input data, then create the tables
+- `dbinfo` : provide detailed information about the database, its limits and datatypes support.
+Only for RDBMS currently
+- `schemainfo` : provide detailed information about the database schema.
+Only for RDBMS currently

-all those tasks support the same set of options as in
-the official datanucleus-maven-plugin, i.e.:
+All those tasks support the same set of options as in the official DataNucleus Maven Plugin, i.e.:

 | Property        | Default value           | Description  |
 |-----------------|-------------------------|--------------|